ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

 ```
              ┌──┐     ← Formatted ranges
 document: XXX*XX*XXXX
-                   ↑ query the size of formatting range around this point
+                   ↑ query the size of formatted range around this point
 ```
-The range of non-formatted chars around the query point is non-formatted; the answer to query #10 is $3141592$.
+The queried position is not part of a formatted range; the answer to query #10 is $3141592$.

 Updating $decryptionKey$: